Soviet ruble: Third Soviet ruble, 1 January 1923 – 6 March 1924

 The third Soviet ruble was issued equal to 1,000,000 paper rubles of 1917–1922, simply to handle the unwieldiness over the number of digits in the first currency.
 Again it continued to depreciate versus the gold ruble until the latter climbed to Rbls 50,000 in 1924.
 Only paper money was issued, in the form of state currency notes in denominations of 50 kopecks and 1, 5, 10, 25, 50, 100, 250, 500, 1,000, 5,000, and 10,000 rubles.

 In early 1924, just before the next redenomination, the first paper money was issued in the name of the USSR, featuring the state emblem with six bands around the wheat, representing the languages of the then four constituent republics of the Union: Russian SFSR, Transcaucasian SFSR (Azerbaijani, Armenian, and Georgian), Ukrainian SSR and Byelorussian SSR.
-They were dated 1923 and were in denominations of Rbls 10,000, Rbls 15,000, and Rbls 25,000.
+They were dated 1923 and were in denominations of 10,000, 15,000, and 25,000 rubles.

 Fourth Soviet ruble, 7 March 1924 – 1947

 After Joseph Stalin's consolidation of power following the death of Lenin, a final redenomination occurred which replaced all previously issued currencies.
 The fourth Soviet ruble was equal to 50,000 rubles of the third issue, or 50 billion paper rubles of the first issue, and began at par with the gold ruble (1/10 chervonets).
 It built on the stability in the exchange value of the third ruble which happened towards the end of 1923.

-Coins began to be issued again in 1924, while paper money was issued in rubles for values below 10 rubles and in chervonets for higher denominations.
-No chervonets were issued in gold, just decrees on the parity of circulating rubles with the gold ruble, which already failed to take hold as early as 1925.
+Coins began to be issued again in 1924, while paper money was issued in rubles for values below 10 rubles and in chervontsy for higher denominations.
+No chervontsy were issued in gold, just decrees on the parity of circulating rubles with the gold ruble, which already failed to take hold as early as 1925.